riconeitzel/n98-magerun-doc/docs/languages/en/commands/config.rst

 Deletes a store config item

-To delete all entries if a path you can set the option --all.
+To delete all entries of a path you can set the option --all.

 Usage: